fcpp/fcpp/README.md

 ## Setup

 The next sections contain the setup instructions based on the CMake build system for the various supported OSs and virtual containers.
 Jump to the section dedicated to your system of choice and ignore the others.
 For backward compatibility (and faster testing), the [Bazel](https://bazel.build) build system is also supported but not recommended: in particular, the OpenGL graphical user interface is not available with Bazel.
-In order to use Bazel instead of CMake for building, you have to install it and then substitute `./make.sh bazel` for `./make.sh` in the commands of the "Build" section.
+In order to use Bazel instead of CMake for building, you have to install it and then substitute `./make.sh bazel` for `./make.sh` in the commands of the "Testing" and "Execution" sections.

 ### Windows